ThreatIntelligenceLab/EUVD_GoLang_API/README.md

 A powerful command-line tool built in Go that allows cybersecurity professionals to search, filter, and inspect vulnerability data directly from the [ENISA EUVD API](https://euvdservices.enisa.europa.eu/).

-> Built for analysts.
-Powered by open intelligence. 🇪🇺

 ---

 ## ✨ Features